-SNORING AND SLEEP APNEA
+SNORING AND SLEEP APNEA in Muskegon

 Snoring is essentially the vibration of airway tissues in the back of the throat during obstructed breathing that typically occurs while sleeping.
 When the air flows through the tissues it creates a sound that is often more of a nuisance than anything else.
 Although snoring may be corrected by losing weight, limiting alcohol and smoking, or changing the position of your head while sleeping, more than 50% of the people who snore may have some level of a potentially more serious condition called sleep apnea.